 At the present time the most hopeful outlook for British farming is the production of milk, cheese, young meat, poultry, certain fruits and vegetables, and good-quality malting barley.
 The market for all is restricted, especially for the three last-named; it remains, however, still good for milk and young meat provided the cost be kept low.
 To these, therefore, the farmer is looking, and he is keeping down costs by laying away as much land as possible in grass, thereby dispensing with labour and reducing expenditure.
 It is a process we all deplore, but cannot prevent.

-The Agricultural Output and the Food Supplies of Great Britain, 1929.

-The extent to which it has gone is shown by the following figures:

-ACREAGES OF CROPS IN GREAT BRITAIN (ENGLAND, SCOTLAND AND WALES) IN MILLIONS OF ACRES

-Total all Crops Rotation Grasses Permanent Grass Arable, including Rotation Grass

-1871-18 375 31.13 4.39 12.88 18.24

-1891-18 95 32.70 4.64 16.47 16.22

-1913 31.93 3.97 17.57 14.36

-1920 31.25 3.89 15.85 15.40

-1921 30.87 4.03 15.91 14.97

-1928 30.12 3.94 16.93 13.24

-1929 • 30.00 3.87 17.03 13.02

-Grass-growing presents little difficulty in the north and west, where the coolness and moistness favour a continuous growth of leaf rather than production of seed.
+5 1 The Agricultural Output and the Food Supplies of Great Britain, 1929.
+The extent to which it has gone is shown by the following figures: ACREAGES OF CROPS IN GREAT BRITAIN (ENGLAND, SCOTLAND AND WALES) IN MILLIONS OF ACRES Total all Crops Rotation Grasses Permanent Grass Arable, including Rotation Grass 1871-1875 1891-1895 31.13 4.39 12.88 18.24 32.70 4.64 16.47 16.55 1913 31.93 3.97 17.57 14.36 1920 31.52 3.89 15.85 15.40 1921 30.87 4.03 15.91 14.97 1928 30.12 3.94 16.93 13.24 1929 30.09 3.87 17.03 13.05 Grass-growing presents little difficulty in the north and west, where the coolness and moistness favour a continuous growth of leaf rather than production of seed.
 It is, however, much more difficult in the eastern parts of England, where, indeed, it has long been regarded as impracticable for any but a one-year's clover or clover and ryegrass ley.
 Many experiments have been made in different parts of the country with the purpose of effecting improvements in the management of the grassland, and these, together with the accumulated experience of farmers who have recently laid land down to grass, constitute a considerable body of useful knowledge.
 The purpose of this Conference was to obtain from a group of practical men, carefully chosen for their success with grass in important agricultural regions of Britain, a clear statement of what they did, what they observed, and what they learned for future guidance.
 The regions represented were Aberdeenshire and Berwickshire in the north, Norfolk and Essex in the east, Cambridge, Northamptonshire and Bedfordshire in the centre.
 The broad results that emerged are here summarized briefly.
 Soil and Climate.-In any part of Britain it is possible to obtain good grassland, even in the dry Eastern Counties.
 It is, however, difficult and expensive where the water-supply is too low or the land is too wet.
 Necessity for good Condition of Land.-Where the general conditions are very favourable to the growth of grass, as in the north and west, there is little difficulty in establishing a sward.
-In the less favourable Eastern Counties it becomes important to help the young plant, and this is done by ensuring that:

-(1) The land should be in good heart;

-(2) The land should be free from perennial weeds, such as twitch: annual weeds, however, are of less importance, as they soon die out; they may even serve a useful purpose in affording some shelter in the first winter;

-1 Agropyron repens.
+In the less favourable Eastern Counties it becomes important to help the young plant, and this is done by ensuring that: (1) The land should be in good heart; (2) The land should be free from perennial weeds, such as twitch 1: annual weeds, however, are of less importance, as they soon 1 Agropyron repens.